warlock601/MLOps-Git-DVC-MLFlow-Dagshub/README.md

 # MLOps-Git-DVC-MLFlow-Dagshub
-End-to-end Machine Learning pipeline using Git, DVC, MLFlow &amp; Dagshub
+End-to-end Machine Learning pipeline using Git, DVC, MLFlow and Dagshub.

+## Problem Statement
+We have Pima Indians Diabetes Dataset which we can get from Kaggle.
+This dataset has features like Pregnancies, Glucose, BP, Insulin, Diabetes etc and "Outcome" is an output feature.
+So we need to design a model which takes this input features and it should be able to predict the outcome whether a specific person is Diabetic or not.</br>

 A Repository has been created in DagsHub: https://dagshub.com/vr32288/mlpipeline.git